AliMoghimii/AliMoghimii/README.md

 I love game development and fields in technical game research, computer graphics, VR/AR/MR and more... .

 * I have a bachelor's degree from Shahid Beheshti University, faculty of computer engineering (Graduated on Aug 2022).
+* Employee at Huralya Co. for 6 months.
 * Employee at Image Nahan Co. / Concealand studio for 2 years.
+* Member of the SBU Virtual and Augmented laboratory at Shahid Beheshti University (on going).
-* Member of the SBU Game laboratory at Shahid Beheshti University for 6 years (on going).
+* Member of the SBU Game laboratory at Shahid Beheshti University (on going).

 Feel free to contact me at my mail email address : ali_moghimii@yahoo.com